Top Reasons Why Your US Visa May Be Denied

 Incomplete Application/Incomplete Supporting Documentation

-- A rejection of visa under the Section 221(g) of Immigration & Nationality Act that throws light that an applicant has not submitted the consular officer with total application possessing all requisite information, or the supporting documentation had been missing.
-This does not however necessitate that your application is refused completely, since you still possess the prospect of fixing your error and equipping the embassy with misplaced information or supporting documents preceding to a definitive verdict on your case is set.
+1. A rejection of a visa under Section 221(g) of the Immigration & Nationality Act throws light that an applicant has not submitted the consular officer with a total application possessing all requisite information, or the supporting documentation had been missing.
+This does not however necessitate that your application is refused completely since you still possess the prospect of fixing your error and equipping the embassy with misplaced information or supporting documents preceding a definitive verdict on your case.

-- Should you be told that the application is incomplete, you will receive a letter explaining precisely why you were deemed disqualified and which documents/information are missing.
-You will have 1 year for submitting the missing items, or else your case will get dismissed & you will require reapplying from the beginning, including paying visa fee again.
+2. Should you be told that the application is incomplete, you will receive a letter explaining precisely why you were deemed disqualified and which documents/information are missing.
+You will have 1 year to submit the missing items, or else your case will get dismissed & you will be required to reapply from the beginning, including paying the visa fee again.

-- Additionally, under this section, the embassy or consulate may decide to investigate your application further by conducting additional security checks or inquiries, frequently through another agency.
+3. Additionally, under this section, the embassy or consulate may decide to investigate your application further by conducting additional security checks or inquiries, frequently through another agency.
 Most administrative processing is finished within 60 days of the visa interview.
-However, if the case is sent to the United States Citizenship and Immigration Services (USCIS) or another agency, completion could take several months.
+However, if the case is sent to the United States Citizenship and Immigration Services (USCIS) or another agency,

 Visa Qualifications and Immigrant Intent